 But many popular low carb weight loss diets and health professionals recommend a range from 25% to 40% of your daily calories.

-The thing is, your carb needs are directly related to level of fitness, health goals, body composition and overall diet.
+The thing is, your carb needs are directly related to your level of fitness, health goals, body composition, and overall diet.
 And everyone is a little different.
-If you are extremely active or an athlete, your needs may be closer to the higher end (65% of calories) compared to if your more sedentary, working a desk job most of the day and little activity, you probably need a a lower carb intake (maybe as low as 30% to 40% of your calories).
+If you are extremely active or an athlete, your needs may be closer to the higher end (65% of calories) compared to if you are more sedentary, working a desk job most of the day and little activity, you probably need a lower carb intake (maybe as low as 30% to 40% of your calories).

 Another way to estimate your carb needs is based on your current body weight.
 Divide your weight in pounds by 2.2 to get your weight in kilograms.
 You can then multiply this amount by one of the following:

 - 2.5 to 3.5g/kg for sedentary to lightly active

 - 3.5 to 4.5g/kg for moderate to heavy activity

 - 5 to 7.0g/kg for extremely active